github-af/SmartPGP/README.md

 Without token authentication, you are not protected against man-in-the middle attack as your device cannot ensure it is communicating directly with a trusted token.
-Nevertheles, the communications with the token are still protected in confidentiality against passive attacks (i.e. traffic capture).
+Nevertheless, the communications with the token are still protected in confidentiality against passive attacks (i.e. traffic capture).